ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

 #### *property* thickness_field_type

-The type of the Thickness field ‘absolute’ or ‘relative’.
+The type of the Thickness field, ‘absolute’ or ‘relative’.

 <a id="importedproductionply"></a>